Snow Removal and Ice Control - Standard Operating Procedure

 Communications: The Public Works rolling stock is equipped with two-way radios capable of transmitting and receiving on frequency 159.24750.
 Each employee is assigned a unique call number.
 Most private contractors working for the town, communicate with DPW using cell phones.
 A list of all call numbers is included as an appendix to this policy.
 The Amherst Department of Public Works maintains communications both from our garage and Amherst Communications during winter emergencies.

-Schools: The Department of Public Works is responsible for the clearing of snow and winter treatment of the district schools access roads and parking lots.
+Schools: The Department of Public Works is responsible for the clearing of snow and winter treatment of the Middle and both Elementary schools access roads and parking lots.
 On days when school is in session, winter maintenance efforts must be timed to coincide with bus routing and delivery.

-The Amherst Communications Center on behalf of the school superintendent or designated official representative contacts the Amherst Lead Foreman to determine the condition of the municipality’s roads in order to determine the safety of students using buses prior to 4:30AM.
+The school superintendent or designated official representative along with the school bus company's representative confers with the Amherst Lead Foreman to discuss the condition of the municipality’s roads in order to determine the safety of students using buses, this is done prior to 5:30AM.
 The school representative shall make the decision to cancel or delay school opening for the day.